openssl/openssl/test/README.ssltest.md

 * HandshakeMode - which handshake flavour to test:
   - Simple - plain handshake (default)
   - Resume - test resumption
-  - (Renegotiate - test renegotiation, not yet implemented)
+  - Renegotiate - test renegotiation

 When HandshakeMode is Resume or Renegotiate, the original handshake is expected to succeed.
 All configured test expectations are verified against the second